Get insider access

 0 lbs

 The Sennheiser HD1 In-Ear are moderately comfortable headphones as long as you don't mind the around-the-neck design.
-They come with several tip sizes but no foam or special tips, which makes them pretty conventional in-ears.
-If you dislike the fit of in-ears then you will have some of the same issues with these headphones.
-But on the upside, the neckband is lightweight, flexible, and won't be too noticeable during long listening sessions.
+They come with several tip sizes but no foam or special tips, making them conventional in-ears.
+If you dislike the fit of in-ears, then you'll have some of the same issues with these headphones.
+On the upside, the neckband is lightweight, flexible, and won't be too noticeable during long listening sessions.

 7.2